 In 2009, we began a partnership with State Fair by upgrading the brand’s microsite, turning it into a content-rich and immersive online headquarters for corn dogs.
 To accomplish that, we benchmarked the competitive set, as well as brands State Fair consumers admire.
 Surprise!
 Consumers wanted product information, cooking instructions and nutrition facts.

-Working with brand on the “Dream Home” activation, in 2009-10, we learned more about the State Fair shopper, including insights she shared with us in “Dream Home”’s development, execution and post-measurement.
+Working with the brand on the “Dream Home” activation in 2009-10, we learned more about the State Fair shopper, including insights she shared with us in “Dream Home”’s development, execution and post-measurement.

 Four years later, these needs still hold true.
 But as technology and access to information has changed, the need has evolved.

 Consumers want brands to value their opinions and celebrate their loyalty, and brands must harness the power of social media and integrate functionality into their online strategy.
 From enabling likes and shares, and providing comment boxes throughout the site, to crowd-sourcing their fans for product ideas, serving tips and feedback on Facebook, brands are finding success in empowering their consumers with simple ways to advocate their loyalty.

 When we launched a complete web redesign for State Fair in 2009—along with a timely FSI—with recipes and themed serving suggestions that helped consumers find more opportunities to serve State Fair, we saw traffic hit nearly 3,500 visitors in one day.